George C. Brownell: 1906 election

 The 1906 election was a major reversal of fortune for Brownell.
 While he ran for re-election, he was opposed in the Republican primary by L. L. Porter, the editor of the Oregon City Enterprise, one of the city's two big newspapers.
 Previously, Brownell had received unwavering support from both the Enterprise and the other major newspaper, the Oregon City Courier.
 However, because Brownell had been implicated in a land fraud scheme, both newspapers published numerous scathing articles about Brownell prior to the 1906 election.
 Nevertheless, Brownell won the Republican primary with a solid majority.
 He received 1,583 votes (over 60 percent of the votes cast) while Porter got 1,010.

 In the 1906 general election, Brownell lost to his Democratic challenger, Joseph E. Hodges.
 Hodges received 2,361 votes followed by Brownell with 1,806 votes.
-Two minor candidates came in far behind, William Beard a socialist candidate got 251 votes and N. F. Nelson, an independent, received 115.
+Two minor candidates came in far behind, William Beard, a socialist candidate, got 251 votes and N. F. Nelson, an independent, received 115.
 After the election, the state's largest newspaper, The Oregonian, published its opinion that after twelve successful years in the state senate, Brownell's loss was the result of his unresolved federal indictment.

 Land fraud scandal

 From 1904 through early 1910, the federal government prosecuted a number of individuals for contributing to a large-scale land fraud scheme.
-The fraud focused on the homestead act, which allowed the sale of public land to American families.
+The fraud focused on the Homestead Acts, which allowed the sale of public land to American families.
 The criminal offenses were the result of speculators filing fraudulent homestead claims and then bribing United States General Land Office officials to approve the claims.
 Once the land patents were approved, the property was sold to lumber companies and large livestock operations for a substantial profit for those engaged in the fraud.
 As a result, large tracts of valuable timber and grazing land were swindled from the United States public.
 The first grand jury indictments in the land fraud case began in 1903.
 John H. Mitchell, one of Oregon's incumbent United States senators was convicted in 1905.
 Over the next few years, a dozen well-known individuals were also indicted.
 The final federal prosecutions was conducted in early 1910.